Distribution of necessities in lebanon

 How is JRS responding?

 The Arrupe migrant centre at the Jesuit Church of Saint Joseph has also opened its door to migrants looking for a place to stay after being refused access to the collective shelters.
 Mattresses are piled out on the ground and offices have been turned into bedrooms to provide a temporary sanctuary to those in need.
 Through word of mouth, the centre became soon one of the main references for the migrant communities in Beirut, who are amongst those most at risk of being forgotten.
+A second shelter for migrants has been opened recently.

 Lebanon crisis